CAKE-DRI/CAKE-DRI.github.io/collections/_landscape-ecse-gpu/glass.md

 ---
-title: GLASS: A GPU-enabled ecosystem for simulating the universe
+title: "GLASS: A GPU-enabled ecosystem for simulating the universe"
 group: landscape-ecse-gpu
 layout: landscape
 image: A